Liao dynasty: Qara Khitai

 Yelü Dashi fled northwest and established his headquarter at the military garrison of Kedun (Zhenzhou) on the Orkhon River.
 Dashi secured the allegiance of the garrison forces numbering 20,000 and set himself as gurkhan (universal khan).
 In 1130, Dashi led his host further west in search of new territory.
 Within a year, he had established himself as suzerain of Qocho and gained a foothold in Transoxiana.
 After conquering the Karakhanid city of Balasaghun (in modern Kyrgyzstan), he attempted to reclaim former Liao territory, which ended in disaster.
 Failing in that endeavor, Dashi established a permanent Khitan state in Central Asia known as the Qara Khitai or the Western Liao dynasty.
 The new Liao empire expanded to the Aral Sea, defeating the Kara-Khanid Khanate and Seljuk Empire at the Battle of Qatwan in 1141, and establishing their dominance in the region.
 With several key trading cities, the Qara Khitai was a multicultural state that showed evidence of religious tolerance.
 "Qara," which means black, corresponds to the Liao's dynastic color black and its dynastic element water.

 Yelü Dashi's dynasty was usurped by the Naimans under Kuchlug in 1211 and traditional Chinese, Persian, and Arab sources consider the usurpation to be the end of the dynasty.
 The empire ended with the Mongol conquest in 1218.

-The Jurchen Jin dynasty was conquered by the Mongol Empire in 1234.